SHTFDad may collect a share of sales or other compensation from the links on this page.

 - Think about installing windows with round corners.
 Installing round corner windows can preserve the glass and potentially prevent it from shattering.

-- Lastly, hold earthquake drills with your family members; drop, cover and hold on to anchored object!
+- Lastly, hold earthquake drills with your family members; drop, cover, and hold on to anchored objects!

 Do’s & Don’ts For All Natural Disasters

 Generally speaking, the likelihood that your whole family will be in the same place at the same time during a natural disaster is slim.
 With this in mind, make sure you and your family set a designated location to meet should a disaster strike near you and communication lines fail.

 This article was generously provided by H.D., who loves exploring the outdoors and being active.
 If you can’t catch him online reading whatever he can get his hands on, you might be able to catch him out playing football with friends or cheering on the Denver Broncos.
 Follow him on Twitter at @Davis241.